apache/inlong-website/docs/design_and_concept/the_format_in_inlong.md

 ![](img/the_format_in_inlong.png)

-InLong is a one-stop data integration platform, and MQ (the Cache part in the figure) is used as a transmission channel.
-At the same time, it realizes the decoupling of DataProxy and Sort, and has stronger scalability.

-1. When DataProxy reports data, it needs to serialize the data into the corresponding format (`SerializationSchema#serialize`).
-2. Sort receives the data, deserializes the MQ data (`DeserializationSchema#deserialize`) into `Flink Row`, and writes it to the corresponding storage through Flink SQL.
+InLong serves as a one-stop data integration platform, with MQ (the Cache part in the picture) as the transmission channel, which decouples DataProxy and Sort and provides better scalability.
+When DataProxy is reporting data, it needs to serialize the data into corresponding format (`SerializationSchema#serialize`).
+When Sort receives data, it will deserialize the MQ's data (`DeserializationSchema#deserialize`) into `Flink Row`, and then write to the corresponding storage using Flink SQL.

 ## What are the formats?